-- 1. Drive Unit, H Bracket, Tiller/Fork Arm Assembly, Lead Counter Weights - Warning: Tiller/Fork Arm Assembly and Counter Weights are under separate flaps.
-Be sure not to throw these out with the box!
-Look for them carefully... they will be there. - 2.
-Rudder and Standard Vane Assembly - 3.
+- 2. Rudder and Standard Vane Assembly - 3.
 Shaft Assembly - 4.
 Secondary bracket: A, E, or second H - 5.
-Stubby or XT 'Extendable' Vane Assembly (if required) - CHECK FOR DAMAGE If there are any signs of damage from shipping, notify us immediately.
+Stubby or XT 'Extendable' Vane Assembly (if required) - CHECK FOR DAMAGE If there are any signs of damage from shipping, notify us immediately and send photos.
 UPS, our preferred shipper, will only process claims within 10 days of delivery. - CHECK THAT THE SHAFT SPINS FREELY Holding the shaft assembly in the air by the outer tube, spin the shaft inside.
 It should rotate freely.
 Once the shaft assembly is installed, you will do this test again to ensure the shaft is not binding.
 Check that the black Top Bearing and white Bottom Bearing are flush with the stainless tube.
 Check that stainless Bottom Collar is not touching the Bottom Bearing.

 Warning: Shaft Bearings can be knocked out of place during shipping.
 No damage done - usually only the two bearings need knocking back in place.
 Tap or bang each end of the shaft on a hard floor.
-The stainless Bottom Collar #26 might need re-setting.
+The stainless steel Bottom Collar #26 might also need re-setting.
 Loosen the set screw on the Bottom Collar then insert the shaft into the Rudder and then insert the Rudder Lock Pin.
-The Bottom Collar should sit on top of the Rudder, touching the rudder.
+The Bottom Collar should sit on top of the Rudder, just touching the rudder.
 Tighten the set screw to hold it in that position.
 Ensure a space between the top of the Bottom Collar and the Bottom Bearing - at least business card size.